djipidi/graphene_django_crud/README.md

 #### input_only_fields / input_exclude_fields

 Tuple of model fields to include/exclude in graphql create and update inputs type.
 Only one of the two parameters can be declared.

+#### create_only_fields / create_exclude_fields

+Tuple of model fields to include/exclude in graphql create inputs type.
+Only one of the two parameters can be declared.

+#### update_only_fields / update_exclude_fields

+Tuple of model fields to include/exclude in graphql update inputs type.
+Only one of the two parameters can be declared.

 #### input_extend_fields